10197jsg/IH-DA-Project03/README.md

-# Third project of DA bootcamp: Mushroom Classification
+# Mushroom Classification (IH-DA-Project03)

-Mushroom Classification is a machine learning project focused on classifying whether mushrooms are poisonous or not.
+Machine learning project focused on classifying whether mushrooms are poisonous or not.
+Cleaned and analysed the Kaggle dataset to build and trained predictive model using classification techniques.
+The results provided a very accurate classification tool utilising only text characteristics.

 ## Installation
 - pip install graphviz